 Photographs by Members of the West Kootenay Camera Club

 Join the Camera Club as they mount their annual photo show and competition.
 Local photographers enter their best work to receive feedback from professional adjudicators from the National Association of Photographic Arts.
-In its 21 year, this exhibition provides an opportunity for both professional and amateur photographers to present their recent photographic work in a professional gallery setting.
+This exhibition provides an opportunity for both professional and amateur photographers to present their recent photographic work in a professional gallery setting.

-Extraction, Seismic Events & Metamorphosis in a Chaotic Age
+Geology, Extraction, & Metamorphosis in a Chaotic Age

 This is exhibition is organized in co-curated by Genevieve Robertson and Maggie Shirley.
 It is presented in collaboration with Oxygen Art Centre.
-The Oxygen portion of the exhibition runs June 4 – July 12, 2020 at the Oxygen Art Centre in Nelson.
-There will be performances, talks & more June 19 – 20.
+The Oxygen portion of the exhibition runs June 1 – July 10, 2021 at the Oxygen Art Centre in Nelson.
+Details subject to change.

 Overburden is the topsoil and vegetation that is removed before mining takes place.
 It also references our earth’s current condition and the psychological burden that many people experience in the face of climate and other ecological changes.
 Overburden brings together a group of artists whose shared concerns address geology and its relationship to shifting climate patterns and resource extraction, in both a regional and global context.
 Artists respond to mining histories in the Kootenay area, arctic ice melt that is uncovering paleontological data, mining reclamation practices and glacial seismic events.
 While some artists bear witness to harmful extraction practices and an ever more unstable world, others seek to find caring, embodied and imaginative ways to come unto relationship with the geologic material under our feet and interwoven into our everyday.
 Through these artistic inquiries, the artists included in Overburden both disrupt and mimic methods of scientific research, and explore embodied, performative and material responses.
 What are the ways in which the earth is pushing back, disintegrating and metamorphosing in response to our actions?
 What role might artists play in articulating our anthropocentric paradigm and how can we begin to shift our thinking to one in which interdependence and care are central?